 In some cases, one driver is obviously at fault, while in others it’s unclear.
 The waters get even muddier when you consider that many insurance companies will try to cast blame on the other driver purely to reduce how much money they have to pay.

 The basic rules of fault

 - If one person broke a traffic law, and the other did not, the lawbreaker is probably at fault.

 - If one person drove negligently, such as fiddling with the radio instead of paying attention to the road, that person is probably at fault.

-- If one car wasn’t properly maintained, and this led to the accident (such as the brakes going out), that car’s driver is probably at fault.
+- If one car wasn’t properly maintained, and this led to an accident (such as the brakes going out), that car’s driver is probably at fault.

-- Last, in a rear end accident, the person in back is usually at fault, because they were following too closely.
-The exception is if the person in front drove erratically, such as changing lanes suddenly, or if there was a multi-car pileup that the person in back couldn’t control.
+- Last, in a rear-end accident, the person in the back is usually at fault, because they were following too closely.
+The exception is if the person in front drove erratically, such as changing lanes suddenly, or if there was a multi-car pileup that the person in the back couldn’t control.